Surnadal Municipality: Coat of arms

-The coat of arms was granted in 1989.
-It shows two silver or white wavy lines on a green background.
-The wavy lines represent the many rivers in the municipality, the most notable one being the Surna.
+The coat of arms was granted on 27 October 1989.
+The official blazon is "Vert, two bends engrailed above and invected below argent" (På grøn grunn ein skråstilt sølv tvillingstreng laga med taggesnitt).
+This means the arms have a green field (background) and the charge is two bends that have wavy edges.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The wavy lines represent the many rivers and streams in the municipality, the most notable one being the Surna.
+The arms were designed by Even Jarle Skoglund.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has five parishes (sokn) within the municipality of Surnadal.
+The Church of Norway has five parishes (sokn) within Surnadal Municipality.
 It is part of the Indre Nordmøre prosti (deanery) in the Diocese of Møre.

 Geography

-The municipality is made up by the main valley, Surnadalen through which the river Surna runs.
+The municipality is made up by the main Surnadalen valley through which the river Surna runs.
 There are also many smaller side valleys including Stor-Bæverdalen, Settemsdalen, Øvstbødalen, Todalen, and Vinddøldalen.
-The municipality is bordered by the Trollheimen mountain range and Sunndal Municipality to the south, the neighboring Rindal Municipality to the east, Halsa Municipality to the north, and several fjords to the west: Trongfjorden, Stangvikfjorden, and Todalsfjorden.
+The municipality is bordered by the Trollheimen mountain range and Sunndal Municipality to the south, the neighboring Rindal Municipality to the east, Heim Municipality to the north, and several fjords to the west: Trongfjorden, Stangvikfjorden, and Todalsfjorden.
 There are three main fjords that cut into the municipality: Åsskardfjorden, Hamnesfjorden, and Surnadalsfjorden.

 The landscape is a combination of forests, fjords, and mountains.
 The highest mountain peak is Snota at 1668 m above sea level.
 Other mountains include Vassnebba, Indre Sula and Ytre Sula, Neådalssnota, and Trollhetta.
 The river Surna runs through the valley from the east to the west, and forms a large delta where it enters the fjord near Surnadalsøra and Skei.
 This river is rich in salmon, which attract tourists from the rest of the country and abroad.
-The lakes Foldsjøen and Gråsjøen lie along the border with the municipality of Rindal in the east.
+The lakes Foldsjøen and Gråsjøen lie along the border with Rindal Municipality in the east.
 The Grønkjølen Nature Reserve lies in the extreme northeast of the municipality.